winsiderss/systeminformer/README.txt

 The feature(s) marked with an asterisk (*) are NOT available on 64-bit versions of Windows.

-Certain features such as modifying process protection are disabled in the released driver binary due to legal reasons.
-You can enable them by building KProcessHacker with the "dirty" configuration.

 Note that by default, KProcessHacker only allows connections from processes with SeDebugPrivilege.
 To allow Process Hacker to show details for all processes when it is not running as administrator: